 Martha Visser't Hooft

-Martha studied art in Paris in the 1920s at the traditionally based Académie Julian, and explored for herself exciting new European developments, such as cubism and surrealism, Russian ballet, and modern music.
-Among the influential people she met in Paris was Boris Grigoriev, a Russian émigré artist.
-In 1926 she moved to New York to study briefly at the Parsons School of Design, before transferring to the John Murray Anderson School of Theater Design, which she loved.
+Martha Hamlin Visser't Hooft was an artist and teacher whose family was deeply involved in the arts and sciences.
+Her father, Chauncey Jerome Hamlin, was one of Buffalo’s most influential civic leaders and planners, and an attorney known for his activism in museums.
+Her mother, Emily Gray Hamlin, was a social activist with interests that extended to the arts and philosophy.
+Martha Visser’t Hooft studied art in Paris in the 1920s at the Académie Julian, and explored exciting new European developments, such as cubism and surrealism, Russian ballet, and modern music.
+In 1926 she moved to New York to study briefly at the Parsons School of Design before transferring to the John Murray Anderson School of Theater Design.

-After returning to Buffalo, Martha, her sister Mary, and her parents took a trip to Taos, New Mexico in 1928 to visit the important Buffalo-born patron Mabel Dodge Luhan and her husband, Pueblo Tony Lujan.
-The group rode on horseback to Blue Lake, a sacred Pueblo site.
-Martha visited on other occasions, meeting all the Taos artists, including Georgia O'Keeffe, Andrew Dasburg, and Frieda Lawrence.
-Mary eventually made Santa Fe her home.
-After travelling in the Southwest, Martha married Franciscus Visser't Hooft, a Dutch chemist, in 1928.
+She took several trips to Taos, New Mexico, meeting several prominent artists of the area, including Buffalo-born patron Mabel Dodge Luhan and husband Pueblo Tony Lujan, Georgia O’Keefe, Andrew Dasburg, and Frieda Lawrence.
+She eventually made Santa Fe her home, and married husband Franciscus Visser't Hooft in 1928.
 She juggled raising a family of three children while continuing her art career, becoming one of the most highly regarded artists in the city.